-The activities of the Zoldo Valley, far from commercial traffic and of no economic interest, are obscure until the early Middle Ages.
-It can be conjectured that, during prehistoric times the area was not inhabited on a permanent basis (whilst in other Dolomite valleys indications of stable habitations have been found), but not even in pre-Roman (perhaps Norian) or Roman times.
-Of this last period there are three inscriptions, around the Civetta, probably indicating the borders between the territories of Iulium Carnicum (Zuglio, in the province of Udine) and Bellunum (Belluno).
+Until the early Middle Ages, the historical events of the Zoldo Valley are unknown.
+Probabily, during prehistoric times this area was not inhabited on a permanent basis, and the same it happened in pre-Roman or Roman times.
+About this last period there are three inscriptions, around the Civetta, that could indicate the borders between the territories of Iulium Carnicum and Bellunum.
 For centuries then the Zoldo Valley was a border area and later the frontier between the territories of Belluno (to which it belonged) and Cadore.

 As already mentioned, even the early Middle Ages were a mysterious time and the few recorded events are essentially legends.
-It is probable that under the Lombards the first embryo of the system of the Rules appeared, lasting until the 19th century.
-Only in 1185 did a Papal Bull quote the Zoldo Valley for the first time, administered by the parish of San Floriano of Forno di Zoldo and dependent on the Bishop of Belluno.
-Afterwards the territory passed to Ezzelino III da Romano (1249) together with Agordino, and then (1347) to the Avoscano, originating from the upper Cordevole.
+Maybe under the Lombards the first embryo of the system of the Rules appeared, lasting until the 19th century.
+Only in 1185 did a Papal Bull quote the Zoldo Valley for the first time, administered by the parish of San Floriano and dependent on the Bishop of Belluno.
+Then, the territory passed to Ezzelino III da Romano (1249), and then (1347) to the Avoscano.
 Shortly afterwards Louis 1 of Hungary assigned it to the Da Carraras.
 Other events finally gave it to Venice (1404) where it remained until the fall of that Republic (1797).